nimoseminov/A-Julia-Based-Study-of-Real-Lines-on-Del-Pezzo-Surfaces-of-Degree-3-and-4-in-RP-and-RP-/README.md

   At this stage, the implementation only supports:

-  1. identifying the number of real lines, and
+  1. identifying the number of real lines
   2. **does not** yet support outputting their approximate equations.

 - For further details, please refer to the [project page](https://nimoseminov.github.io/publication/2025-07-05-topologische-klassifikation-kubischer-flaechen-julia) and the associated document: [Topological Classification (PDF)](https://nimoseminov.github.io/files/Praktikum_Aufgaben.pdf).